Selection Set

 });

-Note that despite not passing this selection set into Movie.find(), the requested fields will be returned on each request.
+Note that despite not passing this selection set into Movie.find(), the requested fields return on each request.